ngs-lang/ngs/readme.md

 		* Let NGS built-in mechanism to throw exceptions when exit codes indicate error
 		* Let NGS built-in mechanism to parse commands' output
 		* Easily pipe data in and out of external program
-	* Easily output JSON or a human-readable table
+	* Easily output JSON or a human-readable nicely formatted table
 	* Use built-in `debug()` output function
 	* Use built-in `status()` reporting function (previous status is overridden with new status on screen)
 	* Use built-in `log()` function which prints timestamps the output